robotpy/robotpy-docs/upgrade_notes.rst

 Upgrade Notes
 =============

+Nothing particularly major has changed for the 2025 season.

 Here are major things that have changed for the 2024 season:

 * Python is now an officially supported language